Pbaz98/Caroline-Radar-Coding-Toolbox/README.md

 **Troubleshooting**

+At the moment this README is written, not every target in the database has the epsg code specified.
+Please when you download the database for running the code, verify that every target has its corresponding epsg code.
+In case it's not, please use as temporary vesion the one contained in the example folder.
+That version was updated on 8/18/2023, and all the epsg codes are specified (but they need to be confirmed)

 In case the database is modified, and some columns are added/removed, the Code might fail in locating the correct column to read.
 You can manually solve this issue by opening `main.py` and updating the numbers of the columns corresponding to each datum: